-- (1) "Assistant director" means the Assistant Director for Health or authorized representative. - (2) "Communicable disease" means a disease or condition, the infectious agent of which may be transmitted from one person or an animal to another person, either by direct contact or through an intermediate host, vector or inanimate object, and that may result in illness, death or severe disability. - (3) "Division" means the Health Division of the Department of Human Services. - (4) "Local public health administrator" means the local public health administrator of the county or district under ORS 431.418 or the authorized representative of the public health administrator. - (5) "Property" means animals, inanimate objects, vessels, public conveyances, buildings and all other real or personal property. - (6) "Public health measure" means isolation, quarantine or other preventative public health measure imposed on persons or property in order to prevent the spread of or exposure to diseases or contaminants of threat to the public. - (7) "Reportable disease" means a disease or condition, the reporting of which enables a public health agency to take action to protect or to benefit the public health. - (8) "Toxic substance" means a substance that may cause illness, disability or death to persons who are exposed to it.
-[1973 c.259 s.2; 1987 c.600 s.1]
+- (1) "Communicable disease" means a disease or condition, the infectious agent of which may be transmitted from one person or an animal to another person, either by direct contact or through an intermediate host, vector or inanimate object, and that may result in illness, death or severe disability. - (2) "Department" means the Department of Human Services. - (3) "Director" means the Director of Human Services. - (4) "Local public health administrator" means the local public health administrator of the county or district under ORS 431.418 or the authorized representative of the public health administrator. - (5) "Property" means animals, inanimate objects, vessels, public conveyances, buildings and all other real or personal property. - (6) "Public health measure" means isolation, quarantine or other preventative public health measure imposed on persons or property in order to prevent the spread of or exposure to diseases or contaminants of threat to the public. - (7) "Reportable disease" means a disease or condition, the reporting of which enables a public health agency to take action to protect or to benefit the public health. - (8) "Toxic substance" means a substance that may cause illness, disability or death to persons who are exposed to it.
+[1973 c.259 §2; 1987 c.600 §1; 2001 c.900 §155]

-433.003 [1973 c.259 s.4 (enacted in lieu of 433.005); repealed by 1987 c.600 s.18]
+433.003 [1973 c.259 §4 (enacted in lieu of 433.005); repealed by 1987 c.600 §18]

 433.004 Reportable diseases; duty to report; effect of failure to report.
-(1) The Health Division shall by rule:
+(1) The Department of Human Services shall by rule:

-- (a) Specify reportable diseases; - (b) Identify those categories of persons who must report reportable diseases and the circumstances under which the reports must be made; - (c) Prescribe the procedures and forms for making such reports and transmitting the reports to the division; and - (d) Prescribe measures for investigating the source and controlling reportable diseases. - (2) Persons required under the rules to report reportable diseases shall do so by reporting to the local public health administrator.
-The local public health administrator shall transmit such reports to the division. - (3) In addition to other grounds for which a state agency may exercise disciplinary action against its licensees or certificate holders, the substantial or repeated failure of such a licensee or certificate holder to report under subsection (2) of this section when required by division rule to do so shall be cause for the exercise of any of such agency's disciplinary powers.
-[1987 c.600 s.3]
+- (a) Specify reportable diseases; - (b) Identify those categories of persons who must report reportable diseases and the circumstances under which the reports must be made; - (c) Prescribe the procedures and forms for making such reports and transmitting the reports to the department; and - (d) Prescribe measures for investigating the source and controlling reportable diseases. - (2) Persons required under the rules to report reportable diseases shall do so by reporting to the local public health administrator.
+The local public health administrator shall transmit such reports to the department. - (3) In addition to other grounds for which a state agency may exercise disciplinary action against its licensees or certificate holders, the substantial or repeated failure of such a licensee or certificate holder to report under subsection (2) of this section when required by department rule to do so shall be cause for the exercise of any of such agency's disciplinary powers.
+[1987 c.600 §3]

-433.005 [Repealed by 1973 c.259 s.3 (433.003 enacted in lieu of 433.005)]
+433.005 [Repealed by 1973 c.259 §3 (433.003 enacted in lieu of 433.005)]